 This Agreement is effective between Customer and WalkMe as of the date of Customer’s accepting this Agreement (the “Effective Date”).

 WalkMe has developed, and owns digital adoption platforms that provide guidance and engagements tools, analytics and automation for web, mobile and desktop applications, simplifying and improving end users’ and employees’ experience, and increasing user engagement; Such solutions are provided to customers on a Software as a Service (SaaS) basis; and

 Each Order Form executed by the Parties is governed by this Agreement and is subject thereto.
-In any event of a conflict or inconsistency between the terms herein and the terms of the Order Form, the terms of the Order Form shall prevail.

 2. Right to Use the Service